-First, schools voluntarily submitted height and weight data from across the state, but attempt was made to obtain a representative sample (Appendix 2 and 3).
-However, school personnel collected data for 34.6 percent of the state's students from 172 schools.
-While American students comprise 15.2 percent of the South Dakota enrollment population, thev represent 7.8 percent of the students surveyed.
+First, schools voluntarily submitted height and weight data from across the state, but attempt was made to obtain representative sample (Appendix 2 and 3).
+However, school personnel collected data for 33.4 percent of the state's students from schools.
+While American students comprise 15.1 percent of the South Dakota enrollment population, they represent 7.6 percent of the students surveyed.

-Second, the data was filtered and the following types of records were removed: data gathered prior to the 2015-2016 school year, data that had biologically implausible results, entries where all essential data elements were not completed, and duplicate records.
-After removing the above cases, the sample size was 50,867 students and 172 schools for analysis.
+Second, the data was filtered and the following types of records were removed: data gathered prior to the 2016-2017 school year, data that had biologically implausible results, entries where all essential data elements were not completed, and duplicate records.
+After removing the above cases, the sample size was 49,727 students and 160 schools for analysis.

 Third, while the instructions included the type of equipment and technique that schools should use, there is no assurance that school personnel always followed the instructions.
 The DOH provided balance-beam scales and wall-mounted measuring boards to schools to help improve the quality of data.
-While it is not known what training persons who obtained the measurements had, it is known that school nurses or school health and physical education teachers obtained or supervised the data collected.
+While the training level of those who obtained the measurements is unknown, it is known that school nurses or school health and physical education teachers obtained or supervised the data collected.